MRziyi/SEU-SM/README.md

-# Southeast University Secondary Market (SEU-SM)
+# SEU-SM

-the front-end of SEU-SM is initialized with [Ant Design Pro](https://pro.ant.design).
+the front-end of Southeast University Secondary Market is initialized with [Ant Design Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare